Van Gogh's Flowers: Everything to Know About His Floral Paintings

 Why did Vincent van Gogh paint so many flowers?

 Flowers allowed Van Gogh to express his deep emotions with intensity: hope, light, serenity, or melancholy.
-For him, each bouquet was an emotional outlet as much as an exercise in pictorial freedom.
+For him, each bouquet was an emotional outlet as well as an exercise in pictorial freedom.

-Which types of flowers did Van Gogh most often depict?
+What types of flowers did Van Gogh most often represent?

-He mainly painted sunflowers, irises, roses, and blossoming almond trees, each carrying a strong symbolism: vitality, balance, tenderness, or renewal.
+He mainly painted sunflowers, irises, roses, and flowering almond trees, each carrying a strong symbolism: vitality, balance, tenderness, or renewal.

 What is the meaning of sunflowers in Van Gogh's work?

-Where can one admire the originals of Van Gogh's floral paintings?
+Where can we admire the originals of Van Gogh's floral paintings?

-Flower paintings are visible in several major museums:
+The flower paintings can be seen in several major museums:

-Can I order an accurate reproduction of Van Gogh's floral paintings?
+Can I order a faithful reproduction of Van Gogh's floral paintings?

 Yes, at Alpha Reproduction, each reproduction is hand-painted in oil, on museum-quality canvas, with custom framing and certificate of authenticity.